 Now you’ll notice that we haven’t even started talking about worms yet.

 Enter the Worms

-By the time that the worms are entering the picture, there should be a thriving microbe population which is why I recommend taking plenty of time to prepare a worm bin before you introduce worms.
+By the time that the worms are entering the picture, there should be a thriving microbe population which is why we recommend taking plenty of time to prepare a worm bin before you introduce worms.
 And what the worms are actually consuming are microbes that they are hoovering up off the surface of the decomposing waste.
-Yes, a little food itself enters the worms’ mouths but their main food is the microbes.
+Yes, a little food itself enters the worms’ mouths but they’re also eating the microbes.

 As these microbes travel through the worms’ digestive system and are exposed to the flora in the worms’ gut, their populations continue expand and condense, ultimately forming a bacterial mucus around the digested organic matter that will exit the worm in the form of worm castings.